osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install PI Adapter for Modbus TCP using Docker.md

 1. Create the following `Dockerfile` in the directory where you want to create and run the container.

-	**Note:** `Dockerfile` is the required name for the file.
+	**Note:** `Dockerfile` is the required name of the file.
 Use the variation according to your operating system:

 	**ARM32**